Bijuth-HPC/slurm-cyclecloud-cluster/README.md

 # cyclecloud-terraform
 Simple Terraform deployment for Azure CycleCloud

-This Deployment will also setup a slurm cluster using the template /scripts/slurm.txt with multi node Array
+This Deployment will also setup slurm cluster using template (/scripts/slurm.txt) with multi node Array